Distenia gracilis

 Distenia gracilis is a species of beetle of the Disteniidae family.
 This species is found in northern China (Heilongjiang, Jilin, Liaoning), South Korea, North Korea and the Russian Far East.

+Genomics

+A chromosome-level genome assembly for Distenia gracilis was published in 2026, representing the first reference genome for the family Disteniidae.
+The genome size is approximately 1.89 Gb, with 97.1% of the assembly anchored to 10 chromosomes.
+The assembly has a BUSCO completeness of 99.27%, and 77,131 protein-coding genes were predicted, of which 33,643 were functionally annotated.